 Block some time on your calendar right now to dedicate to writing these emails.

-Optional: Add a Special Time Sensitive Promotion to Your Sequence
+Other Options: Add a Special Time-Sensitive Promotion to Your Sequence

 Many of the abandoned cart examples we looked at offer some sort of time-sensitive special offer.